softwaresaved/fair-research-software/episodes/10-open-collaboration.md

 Zenodo's definition of a dataset is quite broad and can include code - which gives us a way to obtain a DOI for our software.

-We will not look into how we can archive a GitHub repository to Zenodo.
+Let us now look into how we can archive a GitHub repository to Zenodo.
 Note that, instead of using the real Zenodo website, we will practice with [Zenodo Sandbox](https://sandbox.zenodo.org/).

 ::: callout

+### Zenodo Sandbox
-[Zenodo Sandbox](https://sandbox.zenodo.org/) is a clone of Zenodo, created for testing purposes, that works exactly the same as Zenodo.
+[Zenodo Sandbox](https://sandbox.zenodo.org/) is a testing environment for Zenodo, a repository for research outputs, allowing users to safely experiment with its features without affecting the live system.
-Whatever you publish on Zenodo and DOIs you create are permanent, so if we use it for testing we pollute the DOI space with a number of test DOIs which are not very useful.
-Hence, it is better to practice with Zenodo Sandbox until you are ready to publish your code officially.
+It is a clone of Zenodo, created for testing purposes, that works exactly the same way as Zenodo you can use it for learning, training, experimenting, and preparing uploads without impacting the primary Zenodo repository until you are ready to publish and release your code (ot other research outputs) officially.
+It will also not create real DOIs for a number of test repositories we use for this course and saturate the DOI space (remember that a DOI, once created, is meant to exist forever).
 :::

 We can archive our GitHub repository to Zenodo (Sandbox) by doing the following: